Modern Foreign Languages

 Key Stage 3

 Almost every student in Year 7 currently learns French as a Foreign Language.
 Year groups are split with three or four classes on each side of the year group.
 Students are taught in mixed ability classes for the first term of Year 7 and, following assessments in December, are settled into new groups according to ability.
-In Years 8 and 9 the most able students are given the opportunity to study Spanish as a second language.
+In Year 8, the most able students are given the opportunity to study Spanish as a second language.

 Key Stage 4

 At Crispin, we offer a range of languages at GCSE level including; French, Spanish, Italian, and German.
-In recent years we have enjoyed great success with 85% gaining A*-C in Spanish and 65% gaining A*-C in French in 2016.
-In the same year, just over 19% of candidates achieved an A*/A grade in French while 48% achieved A*-A grade in Spanish.
-We are striving to build on this success.
-As of September 2016, 45% of our students have chosen to study languages to GCSE level and we are delighted that a number of students have opted to pursue two languages.
-Students will follow the linear Edexcel GCSE specifications from 2016.
+In recent years we have enjoyed great success with 89% gaining A*-C in French and 100% gaining A*-C in Spanish in 2017.
+In the same year, just over 22% of candidates achieved an A*/A grade in French while 48% achieved A*-A grade in Spanish.
+We are striving to build on this success as we move to the new style linear exams.
+As of September 2017, 52% of our Year 10 students have chosen to study languages to GCSE level and we are delighted that a number of students have opted to pursue two languages.
+Students have been following the linear Edexcel GCSE specifications from 2016.
 We have also facilitated native speakers to achieve GCSE qualifications in Polish, Dutch, and Portuguese.